ericyangyu/ericyangyu.github.io/_pages/about.md

 - /about.html
 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego and proudly a first-generation college student.
 I am very grateful to be advised by Professor [Sicun Gao](https://scungao.github.io/).
-My research interests are in safe reinforcement learning for decision and control problems, with a recent application to fairness.
+My research interests primarily lie in safe reinforcement learning for decision and control problems.
 Specifically, how can we cheaply and more robustly guarantee safety in deep reinforcement learning?
 I am also working on combinatorial search problems using SMT solvers and learning-based approaches for fair scheduling practices.